MagicPhase/Backwards-DIY-Backplane/README.md

 ## Mounting

 Be cautious when using screws with heads larger than 6.5mm!
 Depending on your case mounting, the standard 6/32" with 8mm head will NOT WORK and short the board possibly causing damamge.
-I'd recommend using smaller than 6.5mm head screws with an isolation washer for insatlling the backplane.
+I'd recommend using smaller than 6.5mm head screws with an isolation washer for installing the backplane.
 A larger pad may be introduced beyond V1.0.

 <img src="https://github.com/user-attachments/assets/cc4594e0-2ad8-470c-b0a9-c9e5b0cea972" width=50% height=50%><br>

-Use extremem care when installing your SBC!
-The 188-pin slots are fragile and pin damamge will occur if you install any card at an angle!
+Use extreme care when installing your SBC!
+The 188-pin slots are fragile and pin damage will occur if you install any card at an angle!

 <img src="https://github.com/user-attachments/assets/570bd0ce-b6bc-40f8-8044-f34d3999328a" width=50% height=50%><br>